 The type of minimalism that I teach is a timeless idea that has been around for a quite long time.
 It has to do with significantly reducing the muscular energy expended while running and the pounding on the body that occurs as a result of unnecessary, constant tension as well as the misapplication of effort resulting in loss of form and overtraining.
 My system is very easy to communicate and it helps people discover the science of running in their own personal experience.

 While meticulous planning, scientific testing, and monitoring all have their place they can’t give us a complete picture of our true, innate running ability.
-By over-focusing on tangible physiological benchmarks, we often overlook the intangibles: the psychological, spiritual, and even mystical factors (all very much at play in a breakthrough performance) that allow us to tap into our energies and unlock our hidden potential.
+By over-focusing on tangible physiological benchmarks, we often overlook the intangibles: the psychological, spiritual, and even mystical factors (all very much at play every time we have a great run!) that allow us to tap into our latent energies and unlock our hidden potential.

 Which brings me to a burning question that very much needs to be answered: With the influx of more and more scientific training, wearable technology, modern lifestyles, and dietary habits, why have average marathon times declined so drastically in this millennium?
-The only exceptions are the top elite athletes.
+The only exceptions are the elite and sub-elite athletes, especially the women!
 And reciprocally, why do so many ultras have such a high dropout rate, with close to half the field regularly failing to finish in a lot of races?

 Psychologists talk about a Zen-like state of instinctual action in which the greatest sporting performances are attained.
 They call it Flow.
 It is delicate, intimate and ephemeral.
 It arrives, it takes hold of you, sweeps you up and then leaves you again.
 It is for you alone.
 (1)